 It was a morning like a lot of other San Diego mornings, when I first met Jay on the canyon ridge that was the western border of my hunting territory.
 Sunny.
 A little cool.
 A morning dove cooing that I "allowed to live," playing God like hunters do.
-It wasn't hot enough to start to simmer yet, for the dust to rise, or for the grasshoppers to begin their endless buzzing.
+It wasn't hot enough to start to simmer yet, for the dust to rise, or for the grasshoppers to set into their endless buzzing.

 I'd gone a little farther out that way west, further than usual, but still it was turf I regarded as mine, so when I saw some strange big kid likewise carrying a rifle, it raised my hackles a little.
 Some poacher, no doubt.
 Then I guess I saw something I recognized.
 I knew there must've been some interior purpose weaving those oxide red trails together as we sized each other from a ways off – we were both doing the same thing in the same place together, both of us alone.
 I rightly guessed my west slightly overlapped his east, the ridge having been, up to that point, our natural divider.

-It was in those calculated approaches where we really met point for point, right down the line, planning along the same logic, or improvising with uncanny coincidence at every turn, meeting up in the same unusual places with a kind of precise tribal karma, like reunited platoon-mates on a "need-to-know" mission.
-The Mexican excursions, double-dates, crashing parties, a psycho-genic exploration of Mount Cuyamaca – all the events unfurled as though planned in a slightly different dimension.
+It was in those kind of calculated approaches where we really met point for point, right down the line, planning along the same logic, or improvising with uncanny coincidence at every turn, meeting up in the same unusual places with a kind of precise tribal karma, like reunited platoon-mates on a "need-to-know" mission.
+The Mexican excursions, double-dates, crashing parties, a psychogenic exploration of Mount Cuyamaca – all the events unfurled as though planned in a slightly different dimension.
 One where we knew how to get away with everything.

 Years later, the paths would unravel, spin off, and lead us each with the same urgency in very different directions; but in that canyon dimension where our spirits met [and still inhabit], the morning sun stays low out on that western ridge.
-A little further out that way than usual.
+A little further out that way west, or east, than usual.

 Out beyond ideas of wrong-doing and right-doing there is a field.